Child abuse: Possible link to animal abuse

-Disclosure and assessment
+Investigation

 Suspicion for physical abuse is recommended when injuries occur in a child who is not yet able to walk independently.
 Additionally, having multiple injuries that are in different stages of healing and having injuries in unusual location, such as the torso, ears, face, or neck, may prompt evaluation for child abuse.
 Medical professionals may also become suspicious of child abuse when a caregiver is not able to provide an explanation for an injury that is consistent with the type or severity of the injury.

 In many jurisdictions, suspected abuse, even if not necessarily proven, requires reporting to child protection agencies, such as the Child Protection Services in the United States.
 Recommendations for healthcare workers, such as primary care providers and nurses, who are often suited to encounter suspected abuse are advised to firstly determine the child's immediate need for safety.
 A private environment away from suspected abusers is desired for interviewing and examining.
 Leading statements that can distort the story are avoided.
-As disclosing abuse can be distressing and sometimes even shameful, reassuring the child that he or she has done the right thing by telling and that they are not bad or that the abuse was not their fault helps in disclosing more information.
+As disclosing abuse can be distressing and sometimes even shameful, reassuring the child that they did the right thing by telling and that they are not bad or that the abuse was not their fault helps in disclosing more information.
 Dolls are sometimes used to help explain what happened.
 In Mexico, psychologists trial using cartoons to speak to children who may be more likely to disclose information than to an adult stranger.
 For the suspected abusers, it is also recommended to use a nonjudgmental, nonthreatening attitude towards them and to withhold expressing shock, in order to help disclose information.

 A key part of child abuse work is assessment.
-A few methods of assessment include projective tests, clinical interviews, and behavioral observations.
+A few methods of assessment include Projective tests, clinical interviews, and behavioral observations.